TechnicallyWeb3/vhsm/FIDO2-QUICKSTART.md

 Waiting 2 seconds before decryption...

 Decrypting with FIDO2...
 A browser window will open.
-Please touch your Yubikey when prompted.
+Please authenticate when prompted.

-🔑 Please touch your Yubikey to decrypt...
+🔑 Please authenticate with your FIDO2 device...
 🌐 Opening browser for authentication...

 ✅ Decrypted: dotenvx_private_key_1234567890abcdef